 - 1. The State shall notify VSEA of all changes in designations and designations of newly created positions. - 2.
 During the life of this Agreement, the State will not designate an incumbent employee into the Supervisory Bargaining Unit unless there has been a change of duties. - 3.
 Fifteen (15) days before notifying an affected employee, the State, shall under separate cover, mail to VSEA a copy of the form denoting a change in Bargaining Unit Designation.
-The State will include in the notice to VSEA documents used to make the determination such as organization charts (or class specifications if available and if not previously provided) in the following instances: - (a) New classes created and designated as Managerial, Confidential, or Supervisory; or - (b) Filled positions whose designation changes without a change in classification.
+The State will include in the notice to VSEA documents used to make the determination such as organization charts in the following instances: - (a) New classes created and designated as Managerial, Confidential, or Supervisory; or - (b) Filled positions whose designation changes without a change in classification.
 At VSEA's request, the State will meet to discuss any such designation. - 4.
 Employees whose designation changes for reasons other than a reclassification will be notified with a brief explanation of the decision and a statement of the employee's right to appeal the designation to the Vermont Labor Relations Board.
 The "Change in Unit Designation" shall state explicitly both the old and new designations.